-Training courses are offered by many UK health and safety training organizations and can often be attended at a scheduled public course in many major towns and cities throughout the UK, however if you have a number of workers requiring training or certification, you can arrange for an instructor to come to your premises to conduct the course.
+Confined spaces training courses are offered by many UK health and safety training organisations and can often be attended at a scheduled public course in many major towns and cities throughout the UK, however if you have a number of workers requiring training or certification, you may be able to arrange for an instructor to come to your premises to conduct the course.

 - City & Guilds Confined Space Rescue 6150-01 (Low Risk)